AlisonZa/ci-cd-machine-learning/README.md

 0. You can test by running your code in a Jupyter Notebook in `research`

-1. Update the `src\entities.py` with the dataclass that is going to serve as input to your component class
+1. Update the `src\entities.py` with the dataclass that is going to serve as input to your component class.
+Each dataclasse can contain:

 * It can contain paths to your model output
 * Configurations/params